 I chuckle when I read many of the online flight reviews that go into detail about the amenities kit, the in-flight food and the on-board entertainment system.
 I couldn't give a toss about any of that stuff quite frankly and I'm amazed that other fliers do.

 If the eye mask doesn't quite block out all the light or there isn't any toothpaste, I will survive.
 And surely no one on a long-haul flight is expecting a five-star dining experience.
 It's food.
 It's edible.
 Get it down you.
 Meals on flights are merely a convenient distraction and a way to pass half an hour.
 And as for the entertainment system, I'll pass.
-I've got a selection of my favorite movies, half a dozen game apps along with a hundred or so music albums all loaded onto my smartphone.
+I've got a selection of my favorite movies and TV series on my laptop and game apps and music albums all loaded onto my smartphone.
 That's all my entertainment right there.
-The screen in the seatback in front of me is purely for displaying the flight path and to let me know when we've finally entered European air space.
+The screen in the seat-back in front of me is purely for displaying the flight path and to let me know when we've finally entered European air space.

 I'm not going to bore you with details about the inches of seat pitch because I never had a tape measure handy but let's just say that even as a six-footer, I had plenty of room.
 I didn't lose the feeling in my legs once on the whole flight!
 Of course it does help immeasurably if the seat next to you is empty, as it was on both my outgoing and incoming flights.

 So two thumbs up for EVA Air.
 If you're looking to fly back to Europe and EVA premium economy is a viable option, give it a try because I don't think you'll be disappointed.
 The secret with flying any premium economy class airline is not to set your expectations too high.
-Premium economy is not ‘business class lite' (although EVA Air's does come very, very close).
-It's not quite a halfway house between those passengers rammed into cattle class and those snoozing peacefully at the front of the aircraft.
-Not quite.
+Premium economy is rarely ‘business class lite' (although EVA Air's does come very, very close).
+Think of it as a halfway house between those passengers rammed into cattle class and those snoozing peacefully (and horizontally) at the front of the aircraft.